Last Updated: October 26, 2022

 I like the picnic lunch finale for cleaning up your neighborhood park, but certainly you can dispense with that if you can't afford it, if there is no place for hand-washing in advance, if you sense that people can't spare the time, or if your work crew is likely to be tired and cranky at the end of the clean-up.

 Lastly, if this is an autumn event, start planning your spring clean-up as you disperse, or vice versa.
 Almost any viable neighborhood group can manage this twice a year.

 But don't overdo it.
 That's why I encourage a morning-only event.
 Weekends are so busy in most households that you will be much more successful than if you request a whole day's work.

 So get started with the planning.
-This is an easy event, as events go, providing your town or solid waste company does the heavy lifting of carrying away what your volunteers pick up.
+This is an easy event compared with many others, providing your town or solid waste company does the heavy lifting of carrying away what your volunteers pick up.

 This page does not address problems of drug use or sales, violence, prostitution, or petty thefts in parks.
 If you have those issues, you will need to see the safe parks page or the Crime Prevention section in the navigation for this site.

 We should mention too that if your local community park has a major problem with littering or overgrown vegetation, you may have to repeat the cleanup weekly, every other week, monthly, or twice a year to get things under control.
 Be encouraged that both research and our experience show that littering decreases as a space becomes more tended.
 You should be able to decrease the frequency of cleanup events in the future.
 Repeated cleaning when needed also will help with those more severe problems of criminal activity in the park, if need be.